 Section 16.1 Regular full-time employees accrue approximately two weeks of vacation annually.
 Regular part-time employees accrue vacation on a prorated basis determined by the employee's FTE for hours worked per day.
 Vacation time is based on a calendar year; vacation accrued during any one calendar year must be used by August 31 of the following calendar year, except for one week (40 hours) which can be carried over into the next year.
-Accumulated vacation may be used as earned, except in the case of probationary employees whom may not use their accrued time until the successful completion of 90 days of employment.
-Pay will not be substituted for vacation time except in cases of termination of employment.
+Accumulated vacation may be used as earned, except in the case of probationary employees who may not use their accrued time until the successful completion of 90 days of employment.
+Pay will not be substituted for vacation time except in cases of termination of employment by the employee, with 2 week notice to the employer.